bbi-lab/bbi-logistics/update_dashboards/DASHBOARD_README.md

    * Are there any map/shape files used in the dashboard that need to be published on Tableau seperately?
    * What does the schedule look like for past updates on this dashboard in the Jobs tab?
    * Are you using a version of Tableau Desktop that is different to the one used on the server?
    * Are there many entires/tables that a dashboard is dependent on?
-(Limitation of Google   sheets only allows for 200,000 update operations a second)
+(Limitation of Google sheets, it only allows for 200,000 update operations a second)
    * Look at project related python script in ['update_dashboards/'](https://github.com/cooperqmarshall/bbi-logistics/tree/master/update_dashboards).
 4. All else fails reach out to dev team for 2nd opinion.